ericsua/AnnotationPlatformLUS-Next.js14/README.md

 - The client, built in Next.js, is responsible for the user interface and the interaction with the user, as well as the management of the state and the data, using `Redux Toolkit`, the authentication, using `Auth.js (v5)` via JWT, the registration/login forms, using `React Hook Form` and `Zod`, and the verification/reset of the account using emails sent via `Gmail`.
 The UI is built using `TailwindCSS`, `Framer Motion`, `Radix UI` and `Material-UI`.
 - The server, built in `Node.js` and `Express.js`, acts as a REST API and it is responsible for the `Socket.IO` real-time communications, the assignment of videos to the users, the interaction with the database and the management of the data.

+## Pre-requisites
+- Node.js 21.17.1 or higher
+- npm 10.7.0 or higher
+- Docker 25.0.3 or higher (if you want to use a local MongoDB server)
+- MongoDB account (if you want to use MongoDB Atlas)
+- Resend account (if you want to use Resend as the email provider)
+- Gmail account (if you want to use NodeMailer with your Gmail account)
+- Nginx 1.25.5 or higher (if you want to use a reverse proxy for deployment)
+- Let's Encrypt (if you want to use SSL)

 ## Deployment
 The platform is deployed on a VPS, hosted by the University of Trento, with `Ubuntu 22.04`, using `Nginx` as a reverse proxy.
 The database is hosted on `MongoDB Atlas`, or alternatively on a `Docker` container with a replica set of three nodes.
 The `SSL` certificate is provided by `Let's Encrypt`.
+The platform is managed using `pm2` to run the servers in the background and restart them automatically in case of a crash.

 To work properly in a firewalled VPS, the following ports need to be open:
 - 80 (HTTP)